Dave DeBusschere: College career

 DeBusschere starred in both basketball and baseball at the University of Detroit.
 He averaged 24 points a game in basketball, helping Detroit reach the National Invitation Tournament twice and the NCAA basketball tournament once.
 He also pitched the Titans to three NCAA baseball tournament berths.

 Baseball career

 In 1962, DeBusschere was signed by the Chicago White Sox as an amateur free agent.
 He was a pitcher for the White Sox from 1962 to 1963.
 He pitched a shutout on August 13, 1963, against the Cleveland Indians, giving up six hits, one walk and striking out three.
 In 22 career at-bats, he had only one hit, a single off Bennie Daniels on July 17, 1963.
 He pitched in the White Sox's minor league system for two more seasons before giving up pitching to focus on both playing and coaching basketball.

-He is one of only 13 athletes to have played in both the National Basketball Association and Major League Baseball.
+He is one of only 13 athletes to have played in both the NBA and Major League Baseball.
 The 13 are: Danny Ainge, Frank Baumholtz, Hank Biasatti, Gene Conley, Chuck Connors, DeBusschere, Dick Groat, Steve Hamilton, Mark Hendrickson, Cotton Nash, Ron Reed, Dick Ricketts and Howie Schultz.